 We require that all Community Enrichment Grant recipients:

 - Publicize the Community Foundation grant as specified in your grant application and award letter.

 - Complete a brief final report after the grant is complete.
-Unless special circumstances apply, your completion of this form will be required before your organization can receive another Community Enrichment Grant.
+Unless special circumstances apply, your completion of this form will be required before your organization can be considered for another Community Enrichment Grant.

 Your Feedback is Welcome